TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 ##Results page
 - [ ] Decide on what this will look like (both after the decision page and straight)
+- [ ] Investigate how to pass from javascript to php
 - [x] Investigate firebase as an option (weak queries, which is the only reason I need a database in the first place)
 - [ ] Actually code in PHP/mySQL
 - [ ] Make sure that people can come back to their answers!
 Either by creating an account (hard) or giving each results page a unique URL (slightly less hard?)